The numbers behind 'Avengers: Infinity War' are, of course, insane

 $250 million

-"Infinity War" is on track to make $225 million to $245 million range in its opening weekend, according to Variety — and it could even cross the $250 million threshold.
+"Infinity War" is on track to gross in the $225 million to $245 million range over its opening weekend, according to Variety — and it could even cross the $250 million threshold.

-If that happens, it would beat "Star Wars: The Force Awakens" ($247 million opening weekend) and become the biggest Hollywood debut in history, adjusted for inflation.
+If that happens, the movie would beat "Star Wars: The Force Awakens" ($247 million opening weekend) and become the biggest Hollywood debut in history, adjusted for inflation.

 85 percent